 Organizations that culture a climate of accountability realize that their people are their most valuable asset.
 They can achieve great things by investing in their development and holding them accountable.
 When leaders build a culture of accountability within their organization, everyone benefits.
 Employees feel empowered to do their best, and the organization functions more effectively and efficiently.
 If you want your organization to reach its full potential, creating a culture of accountability is essential.

 Two Sides of the Accountability Coin

 Some companies think accountability is only about administering progressive discipline.
 They emphasize only negative consequences resulting from a failure to meet performance standards.
 In reality, an effective accountability program is characterized by a balanced administration of consequences appropriate to the level of performance.
 So, what form should those consequences take?
-Let’s take a look at the consequences that might result from two categories of employee behavior:
+Let’s take a look at the consequences that might result from two categories of employee behaviour:

 - Meeting or exceeding standards, and

 - Failing to meet standards.

 In an effective accountability system, positive recognition is given regularly for meeting or exceeding employer expectations.
 If your company does not have a formal safety recognition program, look at some examples.